rpcavaco/risco/README.md

 **RISCO Web Maps** has a single platform dependency on **PostgreSQL / PostGIS**.

-Other software dependencies exist solely on RISCO Server Golang, namely:
+Other software dependencies exist on RISCO Server, namely:

 - jackc/pgx (PostgreSQL driver)
 - valyala/fasthttp (FastHTTP implementation)

+Demo web app is built on Python framework FastAPI

 ## Installation

+(instructions to be provided)

 -----